sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Improved:**
 		* Password protected posts and pages no longer show up in the sitemap.
+		* The homepage in-post SEO settings box now links to the settings page when the user can view those options.
 	* **Removed:**
 		* `noodp` and all its settings.
 The DMOZ project that it influenced is no longer available nor used.
 	* **Fixed:**